File Size

 Download Template: MMS Best Practices PSD File

-We recommend keeping MMS images files under 720Kb.
-If you send an image higher than this Skycore will transcode it to a size that is better supported by MMS enabled mobile networks.
+We recommend keeping MMS image files under 720Kb.
+If you send an image higher than this Skycore will transcode it to a size that is better supported by MMS-enabled mobile networks.

 We perform frequent tests to determine the best dimension size.
-Our most recent tests brought us to the conclusion that the optimal image size across all devices has an aspect ratio of 9:16 and a size 1080px wide by 1920px high.
+Our most recent tests brought us to the conclusion that the optimal image size across all devices has an aspect ratio of 9:16 and a size 1080px wide by 1920px high for vertical images.
+While the optimal image size is 1080px wide by 1920px high, we also conducted some tests to determine the minimum requirement.
+If you wish to send horizontal images, we recommend 1920px wide by 1080px high for optimal quality.
+In all cases, we concluded that an image should be at least 720px by 720px to avoid blurry preview images.

 Example GIF Dimensions: 480px by 480px